Rikonardo/PaperMake/README.md

 ```

 You can also use this properties in IDE.
 For example in IntelliJ IDEA, you can specify them in "Edit Run/Debug Configurations" dialog in "Run" field after devServer task name.

+## Additional server configuration
+You can go into `build/papermake/run` directory and edit server configuration files.

+## Installing other Minecraft plugins
+Addition Minecraft plugins can be placed into `build/papermake/run/plugins` directory.
+They will load as usual and PaperMake will not reload them.